Dylanlj/array-of-palindrome/README.md

-need to adjust animations so that bars come from outside of the screen on larger size screens set all font to arial
+need to adjust animations so that bars come from outside of the screen on larger size screens set all font to arial blur edges of photo to blend with main part of page